ManufacturingCSU/mxchip-telemetry-demo/README.md

 #### Verify/Update the Stream Analytics Jobs ####

 1. From within the Portal open up the Stream Analytics Job and Test the connections below.
     a.
 Input - iothub:  If this fails change the value under the _shared access policy name_ and then change it back to _iothubowner_ and click save.<br>
     b.
 Output - servicebusqueue:  If this fails change the value under the _authentication mode_ and then change it back to _Connection string_ and click save.<br>
     c.
 Output - sql.
 You may have to re-enter the password.
 2. Within the query section, add the code below and Save the query.
-    _Make sure to add your phone number under the Service Bus section in the script._
+    NOTE: _Make sure to add your phone number under the Service Bus section in the script._

 ```sql